 A representative of an interested group or an individual should fill out an the Adopt-A-Park Application form below.
 The Adopter must complete the Adopt-A-Park application and submit it online or return it to the Parks and Recreation Department (when possible, the Adopter should identify two alternate parks in case their first choice is not available).

-Once your application has been approved, a Parks & Recreation representative will contact the applicant to finalize adoption.
+Once your application has been approved, a Parks & Recreation representative will contact the applicant to finalize the adoption.
 For questions please contact the City of Joplin Parks and Recreation Department at (417) 625-4750.

 Completion of Park Adoption